Source: http://bit.ly/1Ghfa8m Photographer: Gabriel Barathieu CC License: https://bit.ly/3Clor2a

 - The Sperm Whale constitutes the largest known species of toothed whale.
 It seems most numerous around the equator, and at the edges of ice packs in both hemispheres.

-- The Sperm Whale lives as a migratory cetacean.
-However, their migratory patterns remain less understood than most other baleen whales.
+- The Sperm Whale also lives as a migratory cetacean.
+However, its migratory patterns remain less understood than most other baleen whales.

 Sperm Whale Physical Description